 Ultimately, we find that neither menu cost nor Calvo models are able to match all the patterns in the data that we present.
-In particular, we find that the menu cost model makes very strong predictions about the shape of the price change distribution: the dispersion and the skewness fall sharply with inflation.
+In particular, the menu cost model makes very strong predictions about the shape of the price change distribution: the dispersion and the skewness fall sharply with inflation.
 In the data the disperson of price changes does fall with inflation, but the skewness does not.
 We are not the first to find empirical failures of this model: Nakamura and Steinsson (2010) and Midrigan (2011) had already pointed out problems with some of the predictions of the Golosov and Lucas model, and shown that changes to the model that corrected these problems overturned the result of low monetary non-neutrality.
 However, we show that even these modifications to the Golosov and Lucas model, though they reconcile the menu cost framework with the data in some ways, are also inconsistent with the facts that we present.
-Finally, we also consider models of imperfect information in which firms adjust their prices infrequently, and find that these also fail to match the data in similar ways (Alvarez et al. (2011b), Woodford (2009)).
+Finally, we also consider models of imperfect information in which firms adjust their prices infrequently (Alvarez et al. (2011b), Woodford (2009)), and find that these also fail to match the data, although each in different ways.

-Based on these findings, and in search of a model that is consisent with our empirical results, we present a generalized menu cost model in which the size of the menu cost (the cost paid to change one's price) is random, and changes across firms and time.
+Based on these findings, and in search of a model that is consistent with our empirical results, we present a generalized menu cost model in which the size of the menu cost (the cost paid to change one's price) is random, and changes across firms and time.
 This generalizes a common theme in the approach taken by Nakamura and Steinsson (2010) and Midrigan (2011): to incorporate heterogeneity of menu costs, and in so doing making the firm's decision of whether to change its price more exogenous to the firm.
 These models therefore include some of the features of the Calvo model, and can be thought of as hybrids between state- and time-dependent models.
-Our model builds on this by introducing a distribution of menu costs that gives it the flexiblity to behave like a Calvo model, a menu cost model, and to cover the spectrum in between.
-Indeed, a random menu cost model with a fixed probability of drawing a menu cost of zero (free price change), or an infinite menu cost is a Calvo model, while a degenerate menu cost distribution gives a standard menu cost model.
-We then adjust the distribution of menu costs in our generalized model to fit the new correlations that we report, and find that, especially to match the non-negative inflation-skewness correlation, the distribution of menu costs needs to feature a positive probability of price changes being free, and a high probability of menu costs being very high.
-Finally, the degree of monetary non-neutrality exhibited by our model is considerably higher than in the Golosov and Lucas model, and higher even than in the Midrigan (2011).
+Our model builds on this by introducing a distribution of menu costs that gives it the flexibility to behave like a Calvo model, a menu cost model, and to cover the spectrum in between.
+By working with random menu costs, we follow the example of Dotsey et al. (1999), and our generalization of the Calvo-menu cost dichotomy is closely related to Caballero and Engel (1993)'s approach.
+They proposed modelling sticy prices with a continuous probability of price adjustment, as a function of the gap between the firm's current and optimal price.
+Our random menu cost model maps naturally into their price adjustment hazard function approach.
+We adjust the distribution of menu costs in our generalized model to fit the new correlations that we report, and find that, especially to match the non-negative inflation-skewness correlation, the distribution of menu costs needs to feature a positive probability of price changes being free, and a high probability of menu costs being very high.
+These correlations allow us to restrict the menu cost distribution in a way that neither Dotsey et al. (1999) nor Caballero and Engel could, with important implications for monetary non-neutrality.
+Indeed, the real effects of monetary shocks in our model are considerably higher than in the Golosov and Lucas model, and higher even than in Midrigan (2011).